opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 3. Graph "begins" and "ends" with a _Data_ kind of nodes.
 4. A _Data_ node can have only a single writer and multiple readers.
-5. An _Operation_ node may have multiple inputs, though every input must have an unique _port number_ (among inputs).
+5. An _Operation_ node may have multiple inputs, though every input must have a unique _port number_ (among inputs).
-6. An _Operation_ node may have multiple outputs, and every output must have an unique _port number_ (among outputs).
+6. An _Operation_ node may have multiple outputs and every output must have a unique _port number_ (among outputs).

 ## Measuring memory footprint {#gapi_anisotropic_memory_ocv}

-Let's measure and compare memory footprint of the algorithm in its two
+Let's measure and compare the memory footprint of the algorithm in its two
 versions: G-API-based and OpenCV-based.
-At the moment, G-API version is also OpenCV-based since it fallbacks to OpenCV functions inside.
+At the moment, the G-API version is also OpenCV-based since it fallbacks to OpenCV functions inside.

 On GNU/Linux, application memory footprint can be profiled with